andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 ### Things you don't compromise!

-1. Name and language - even if temporary; i would rather have an ugly name because it forces me to think it over; early incorporation embeds these into the team for good or bad
+1. Name and language - even if temporarily; I would rather have an ugly name because it forces me to think it over; early incorporation embeds these into the team for good or bad
 2. Boundaries - beware of violating boundaries
 3.